 Ally Financial (ALLY) Long-Term Debt Repayments (2016 - 2025)

-Ally Financial's Long-Term Debt Repayments history spans 16 years, with the latest figure at $1.8 billion for Q4 2025.
+Ally Financial (ALLY) has disclosed Long-Term Debt Repayments for 16 consecutive years, with $1.8 billion as the latest value for Q4 2025.

 - Long-Term Debt Repayments for Q4 2025 was $1.8 billion at Ally Financial, up from $767.0 million in the prior quarter.